insha/salah/README.md

 let new_york_city = Coordinates::new(40.7128, -74.0059);
 let date          = Utc.ymd(2019, 1, 25);
-let params        = Configuration::with(Method::NorthAmerica, Madhab::Hanafi);
+let params        = Configuration::with(Method::MoonsightingCommittee, Madhab::Hanafi);
 let prayers       = PrayerSchedule::new()
                       .on(date)
                       .for_location(new_york_city)